nhhoang96/CoF-CoT/README.md

 ## Citation
 If you find our ideas, code or dataset helpful, please consider citing our work as follows:
 <pre>
-@article{nguyen2023cof,
+@inproceedings{nguyen2023cof,
-  title={CoF-CoT: Enhancing Large Language Models with Coarse-to-Fine Chain-of-Thought Prompting for Multi-domain NLU Tasks}, author={Nguyen, Hoang H and Liu, Ye and Zhang, Chenwei and Zhang, Tao and Yu, Philip S}, journal={arXiv preprint arXiv:2310.14623}, year={2023}
+  title={CoF-CoT: Enhancing Large Language Models with Coarse-to-Fine Chain-of-Thought Prompting for Multi-domain NLU Tasks}, author={Nguyen, Hoang and Liu, Ye and Zhang, Chenwei and Zhang, Tao and Philip, S Yu}, booktitle={Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing}, pages={12109--12119}, year={2023}
 }
 </pre>